-Located in Cape Range National Park, Boat Harbour camp is accessible only by 4WD.
+Located in Cape Range National Park, Boat Harbour Camp is accessible only by four-wheel drive (4WD).

 The small sandy beach provides access to the ocean and Ningaloo Marine Park for swimming, snorkelling and launching canoes and kayaks.

 Small boats can be launched but drivers are cautioned that there is a risk of vehicles becoming stranded in the sand.

 The nearby Ningaloo Marine Park offers diving and surfing and the chance to see whalesharks, marine turtles and humpback whales.